microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/PullRequests.md

 Clear and complete descriptions of pull requests ensure reviewers understand what they are reviewing.

 If adding features that contain UX, add an image / gif of the feature you are changing.
 [Here is a good example](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/4532).
 Another suggestion is to have a gif of Before and After, [for example in this pull request](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/5896).
-A tool we reccommend for generating gifs from screen captures is [ScreenToGif](https://www.screentogif.com/).
+A tool we recommend for generating gifs from screen captures is [ScreenToGif](https://www.screentogif.com/).